 Whatever the truth of Cindy Paulson, and her readiness to come in from the cold, she wasn’t enough to snap the trap on Robert Hansen.
 Sgt.
 Flothe had a felt need to gather more witnesses from the long line of women whom Baker Bob had victimized.
-In retrospect, “finding Murphy” was an apt metaphor for the process of digging, pleading and turning every rock to find the women who could give witness to Robert Hansen’s savage acts against women.
+In retrospect, “finding Murphy” was an apt metaphor for the process of digging, pleading and turning every lead to find the women who could give witness to Robert Hansen’s savage acts against women.

 2/10/84: Sergeant FLOTHE met with Officer GENTILE of the Anchorage Police Department with regards to locating previous HANSEN rape victim, M. MURPHY.
 Contacts with street prostitutes are made with regards to locating MURPHY.